emiliedube/w19-360420-machine-learning/Report/ReportkNN.md

 -------------------
 *What is a False Positive?*

+A false positive is a test result that incorrectly indicates the presence of a certain attribute.
+For instance, our code might indicate the presence of a malignant tumor where, in reality, the tumor is benign.

 *What is a False Negative*

+A false negative is a test result that incorrectly indicates the absence of a certain attribute.
+For instance, our code might indicate the status of the tumor is benign where, in reality, it is malignant.

 *What makes the measures of **Recall** and **Precision** different?*